tytydraco/yessleep/out/My_Father_was_found_dead_this_week_His_body_had_a_giant_hole_in_it.md

 “It’s okay, please continue.”

 “Well, there was no response when we knocked, so we tried the door, and it was open.
 We found him sitting in a chair in front of the TV.
 When we approached him, we found him dead.
-He had an outward-facing hole in his chest—it looked like something had burst out of it from the inside.
+He had an outward-facing hole in his chest.
+It looked like something had burst out of it from the inside.
 On his lap, among various… parts of him, we found an object.”

 “Okay… what was the object?”